 7) Make sure you know where you can and can't drive before you get somewhere (ie. top end you can't drive further than the lighthouse.)
 Makes for a decent effort to get up there, then nowhere to go but back.
 Which you can't do if you get the tide wrong.
 If you do drive to sandy camp/light house leave as the tides is going out and dont linger too long or be prepared to camp somewhere.

 8) Get decent mapping and GPS navigation equipment.
-For example the New Fraser Island map by MUD MAP highlights all camping areas and facilities, all relevant 4WD tracks and no driving zones of Fraser Island.
+We recommend the Billy Goat 4WD mapping app for iPhone and iPad.
+It highlights all camping areas and facilities, including relevant 4WD tracks and no driving zones of Fraser Island.
 Giving you the ability to plan your trip and navigate in confidence.
-This map is available for Offline GPS navigation on both Mud Map M7 Portable in Car GPS and Mud Map 2 App for iPhone and iPad.

 9) Look out for planes landing and taking off on the beach.
 Above photo sent in by Stephen Andrews shows just how close they can get to 4WDs on the beach.

 10) As soon as you have finished beach driving give your vehicle a very good wash.
 Ensure you use a strong blaster and remove all excess sand and salt water.
 This will be easier on your mechanic and your wallet in the long run as serious damage can result from the residue. - Richard Cluley and Tim Dudes